YangHanlin/oss-deployment-action/README.md

           # or some other customization
           echo "$HOME/.local/bin" >> $GITHUB_PATH
         env:
+          # Replace <REGION> with actual region of the bucket, e.g. oss-cn-hangzhou
+          OSS_ENDPOINT: <REGION>.aliyuncs.com
           OSS_ACCESSKEY_ID: ${{ secrets.OSS_ACCESSKEY_ID }}
           OSS_ACCESSKEY_SECRET: ${{ secrets.OSS_ACCESSKEY_SECRET }}
       - uses: YangHanlin/oss-deployment-action@v1
         with:
-          # Replace BUCKET and PATH with actual bucket name and path
+          # Replace <BUCKET> and <PATH> with actual bucket name and path
-          oss-path: oss://BUCKET/PATH
+          oss-path: oss://<BUCKET>/<PATH>
           # Uncomment the following line if you want to specify a different path to deploy files from; otherwise the current working directory is deployed
-          # local-path: '.'
+          # local-path: <PATH TO FILE/DIRECTORY>
+          # Uncomment the following line if you want to ignore files in deployment; otherwise all files except `.git` will be deployed
+          # ignored-patterns: <GLOBS SEPARATED BY SPACES>
+          # Uncomment the following line to delete all files under `oss-path` before deployment
+          # delete-first: true
           debug: ${{ secrets.ACTIONS_STEP_DEBUG }}
 ```